 You don’t necessarily need to look for activities to keep yourself busy in Byron Bay.
 The super-alternative vibe of the town means that no matter where you look, you’ll see something that interests or amazes you.
 Check out the local hippie shops and buy yourself some “happy pants”, take a surfing lesson with a dreadlocked beach lover or simply sit by and watch the world go by.
 You won’t be disappointed.

-Pick up your Thrifty car rental from our Ballina location and head off on your spiritual quest today.
+Pick up your Thrifty car rental in Ballina and head off on your spiritual quest today.